|

 We elves, my Lady, venerate

-Legolas, said Eowyn.
+Legolas... said Eowyn.

 My Lady?

 Legolas!
-Something is happening to Legolas, away
+Something is happening to Legolas, somewhere

 to the south!
 Come, Fingolfin, she cried, spurring her horse,